The 0-concordance monoid admits an infinite linearly independent set: Introduction

 In~\cite{sunukjian}, Sunukjian showed that $\mathcal{M}_0$ is nontrivial, and gave an explicit submonoid isomorphic to $\Z^{\ge 0}$.
 In this note, we show that a straightforward extension of his argument gives the following method for studying $\mathcal{M}_0$:

-\begin{theorem} Let $S_1$ and $S_2$ be 2-knots, and suppose that $S_1$ and $S_2$ bound embedded punctured rational homology spheres $\smash{\int{Y_1}}$ and $\smash{\int{Y_2}}$, respectively.
-If $S_1$ and $S_2$ are $0$-concordant, then there exists a spin rational homology cobordism from $Y_1$ to $Y_2$ (for some choice of spin structure on $Y_1$ and $Y_2$). \end{theorem}
+\begin{theorem} Let $S_0$ and $S_1$ be 2-knots, and suppose that $S_0$ and $S_1$ bound embedded punctured rational homology spheres $\smash{\int{Y_0}}$ and $\smash{\int{Y_1}}$, respectively.
+If $S_0$ and $S_1$ are $0$-concordant, then there exists a spin rational homology cobordism from $Y_0$ to $Y_1$, with the spin structure on each $Y_i$ induced by restricting the trivial spin structure on $S^4$ to $\mathring{Y}_i$. \end{theorem}

-The proof of Theorem~\ref{mainthm} is an easy consequence of previous techniques used by various authors~\cite{sunukjian}, \cite{ruberman2}, but we have been unable to find a statement of this result in the literature.
+The proof of Theorem~\ref{mainthm} is an easy consequence of previous techniques used by various authors (see for example \cite{sunukjian, ruberman2}), but we have been unable to find a statement of this result in the literature.

 Theorem~\ref{mainthm} immediately allows us to obtain many linearly independent families in $\mathcal{M}_0$.\footnote{Here, by a \textit{linear relation in} $\mathcal{M}_0$, we mean a 0-concordance between two connected sums $\# c_i S_i$ and $\#c_j S_j$, with all coefficients non-negative (since $\mathcal{M}_0$ is a monoid).
 Linear independence is then defined in the obvious way.} Indeed, let $\{S_i\}$ be a family of 2-knots, and suppose that each $S_i$ bounds an embedded Seifert solid $\smash{\int Y_i}$, where $Y_i$ is a rational homology sphere.
 Then any (non-negative) connected sum $\# c_i S_i$ bounds the punctured rational homology sphere $\smash{\int Y}$, where $Y = \# c_i Y_i$.
 It follows from Theorem~\ref{mainthm} that a nontrivial linear relation among the $[S_i]$ in $\mathcal{M}_0$ induces a nontrivial linear relation among the $[Y_i]$ in the spin rational homology cobordism group $\smash{\Theta^{spin}_{\Q}}$.